cBioPortal/cbioportal/docs/portal.properties-Reference.md

 ehcache.persistence_path=[location on the disk filesystem where Ehcache can write the cache to /tmp/]
 ```

-Cache size must be set for heap and/or disk depending which are in use; Ehcache requires disk size to be greater than heap size in a hybrid configuration.
+Cache size must be set for heap and/or disk depending on which are in use; Ehcache requires disk size to be greater than heap size in a hybrid configuration.
 Zero is not a supported size and will cause an exception.
 Units are in megabytes.
 Default values are provided.
-The general repository cache is specified to use 5120MB of heap.
-The static repository cache is specified to use 30MB of heap.
+The general repository cache is specified to use 1024MB of heap and 4096MB of disk.
+The static repository cache is specified to use 30MB of heap and 32MB of disk.
 For installations with increased traffic or data, cache sizes can be increased to further improve performance.
 ```
 ehcache.general_repository_cache.max_mega_bytes_heap=
 ehcache.general_repository_cache.max_mega_bytes_local_disk=